ShizukaDonaghue/luve/TESTING.md

 * **_As a Site User, I can recover my password in case I forget it so that recover access to my account._**

-    The link to "Forgot Password?" link is available in the Login page in case the user needs to recover their password.
+    The link to "Forgot Password?" link is available on the Login page in case the user needs to recover their password.
 Once they complete this form, they will receive an email with a link to reset their password.

 * **_As a Site User, I can log out of my account so that I can keep my account secure._**